YangChuan80/KatyOBD/README.md

 ## Introduction
 **Biobanks** are increasingly playing an important role in biotechnology, pharmaceutical and medical research.
 The ability to manage an ever-increasing number of biosamples (blood, tissue, DNA etc.) and to comply with the regulatory requirements, such as HTA, GCLP, MHRA, FDA 21  CFR Part 11 and other similar requirements, is a high priority for all organisations working in this area.

-**Biobank Management Systems** are frequently built from **Laboratory Information Management Systems (LIMS)**, but need to be configured to deliver a solution that meets the specific requirements in a clearly understandable way.
+**Vehicle On Board Diagnostics Systems** are frequently built from **Laboratory Information Management Systems (LIMS)**, but need to be configured to deliver a solution that meets the specific requirements in a clearly understandable way.
 Biobanks can handle a wide range of sample types.
 In addition to the more traditional collections of human tissues biobanks, there are also collections of animal tissues or botanical samples.

-***Charleston Park*** is a dialog-based application performing the management of data of the patients with cardiovascular disease.
-The data includes patient basic information, sample information and imaging information of cardiology.
+***Katy OBD*** is a dialog-based application performing the parser of data from ECU (Electronic Control Unit) installed in cars.

-Furthermore, I use relational database to combine all sorts of patient's information together, so that the scability of all kinds of data can be achieved during our clinical practice.

 [![Charleston Park's GUI](CharlestonPark_Interface.jpg)](README.md)